-If you are looking to trim down your grocery bill you might want to consider stocking up and freezing.
+If you are looking to trim down your grocery bill you might want to consider stocking up and freezing foods when you find them on sale.
 There are certain times during the year when grocery items are going to be marked down significantly.
 Most people know they can freeze bread, meat, flours and other items that are commonly frozen.

 Stocking up and freezing when the price is right can decrease your grocery budget dramatically!